reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

  “CORS” stands for Cross-Origin Resource Sharing that lays down the standard for communication between browser and server hosted in different origins.
 A web application executes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, and port).
 Cross-origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.

+As the developer, we don't normally need to care about CORS when we are constructing requests to be sent to a server.
+However, we may see the different types of requests appear in our network log and, since it may have a performance impact on our application, it may benefit us to know why and when these requests are sent.

 In this article, we will understand cross-origin resource sharing (CORS), describe some common examples of cross-origin resource sharing vulnerabilities, and discuss how to protect against these attacks.